vara11/mbd-bidw/Session 07/README.md

   - Go to control panel > Uninstall programs.
 Delete all JRE and JDK not required.
 You have more information [here](https://java.com/en/download/help/uninstall_java.xml)
   - Download Java SE Development Kit 8u172 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
   - Install JAVA following the steps of the installer.
+  - Set Environment Variables:
+    - Set the PENTAHO_JAVA_HOME  environment variable.
+If you do not set these variables, Pentaho will not start correctly.
+If you are using a JRE, set the JRE_HOME home environment variable as well.
+    - Set the path of the PENTAHO_JAVA_HOME variable to the path of your Java installation, like in the following example: SET PENTAHO_JAVA_HOME=C:\Program Files\Java\jdk8
+   - Open PDI and verify the variables have been properly set.

 [Mac]